Tutorial: Azure Active Directory integration with SharePoint on-premises

 Please note that AzureCP is not a Microsoft product or supported by Microsoft Technical Support.
 Download, install and configure AzureCP on the on-premises SharePoint farm per https://yvand.github.io/AzureCP/

-Grant access to the Azure Active Directory Security Group in the on-premise SharePoint :- The groups must be granted access to the application in SharePoint on-premises.
+Grant access to the Azure Active Directory Security Group in the on-premises SharePoint :- The groups must be granted access to the application in SharePoint on-premises.
 Use the following steps to set the permissions to access the web application.

 In Central Administration, click on Application Management, Manage web applications, then select the web application to activate the ribbon and click on User Policy.